All auditions for the 2021 cycle will be conducted with pre-recorded videos and virtual interviews. See more information below.

 After we receive your application, we will send you a confirmation letter via U.S. mail regarding your audition.

 You are asked to indicate your preferred audition date on the Undergraduate Music Application.
-Please note the audition dates and application deadlines.
+In order to audition on your preferred date, the Department of Music MUST receive your completed music application by the deadlines listed below:

 Composition applicants must submit a composition portfolio by the following dates: